 - Attend meetings, trade shows, conferences, conventions, and seminars to network with people in other purchasing departments.

-Things a Purchasing Agent Should Know How to Do
+What a Purchasing Agent Should Know

 Negotiation: Bringing others together and trying to reconcile differences.